abdur-rahman54/Docker/iris-model/README.md

 # Iris Classification AI Model

-This project demonstrates a simple AI model for classifying Iris flowers using the famous Iris dataset from sklearn.
-The model is deployed using Docker for easy distribution and usage.
+This project serves as a beginner-friendly guide to deploying an AI model using Docker.
+It demonstrates a simple AI model for classifying Iris flowers using the famous Iris dataset from sklearn.
+The model is trained using machine learning techniques and then deployed using Docker for easy distribution and usage.

 ## Table of Contents